-Seiya Tokui is a researcher at Preferred Networks, Inc., Japan, and also a Ph.D student at the University of Tokyo.
-He received the master’s degree in mathematical informatics at the University of Tokyo in 2012.
-He is the lead developer of the deep learning framework, Chainer.
-His current research interests include deep learning, its software design, computer vision, and natural language processing.
+Seiya Tokui is a researcher at Preferred Networks.
+He received the doctor’s degree in information science and technology at the University of Tokyo in 2022.
+He was the lead developer of a deep learning framework, Chainer.
+His current interests in research and development include deep learning and its software stack.

 - Research theme: machine learning, nearest neighbor search, natural language processing

 - Master’s thesis: Learning Hash with Sequential Buckets Partitioning

 - Supervisor: Hiroshi Nakagawa